vrabbi/katacoda-scenarios/joeslittletestscenario/step6.md

 `docker run -d -p 5000:5000 --restart=always --name registry registry:2`{{execute}}

-From the terminal we can access this registry as `localhost:5000` but within the cluster we will need to grab the IP Address.
+From the terminal we can access this registry as `localhost:5000` but within the cluster we'll need the IP Address.
 To emphasize that you would normally use a repo host such as dockerhub or harbor we will store the IP address in a variable: